 - Introduce your child to letters and numbers

-- Complete the ndds checklist developmental tool (see section below, Is my child ready for Kindergarten?) and review with a health and/or child care professional.
+- Complete the Looksee Checklist (see section below, Is my child ready for Kindergarten?) and review with a health and/or child care professional.

 Is my child language-ready for school?

-Many parents considering kindergarten wonder if their child is ready for school.
-In addition to the Nipissing District Developmental Screen, HWDSB staff offer the following guidelines for early language.
+Many parents considering Kindergarten wonder if their child is ready for school.
+In addition to the Looksee Checklist, HWDSB staff offer the following guidelines for early language.

 By age four, your child should: